davidweisss/Cold_storage/README.md

 Following common advice to manage your own bitcoin and after trying to start bitcoin ventures I needed:

-# A series of steps and materials to achieve truly secure self-storage of bitcoin
+# A series of steps and materials for secure self-storage of bitcoin

 The design is based on 2 principles:
 - your private key hard copy, if destroyed, is the last place where it will ever occur in all of conceivable time and space